-- 2.1 North Dorset is a rural district of some 61,000 hectares.
-It is the most northern district in Dorset and its neighbouring local authority areas are: - East Dorset District to the east; - West Dorset District to the west; - Purbeck District to the south; - Wiltshire Unitary to the north-east; and - Somerset County and South Somerset District to the north-west. - 2.2 The 2011 Census figures show that the resident population was 68,600 with just over 50% of the population living in the four main market towns of: - Blandford (Forum and St Mary) (11,836); - Gillingham (11,756); - Shaftesbury (7,314); and - Sturminster Newton (4,292). - 2.3 The District's population has grown by 10.8% (6,700) over the last 10 years with most of this growth being focused around the four main market towns. - 2.4 This chapter explains the context within which the planning policies for the District and the places within it have been developed.
-It: - summarises the main spatial characteristics of North Dorset, how it interacts at a sub-regional level and functions at a more local level.
-These spatial characteristics also provide the context for issues that may require a strategic approach or cross-border cooperation, as discussed in the Duty to Cooperate Statement; - identifies the issues and challenges facing the District.
-Duty to co-operate issues are discussed in Section 5 of the Duty to Co-operate Statement.
-This establishes that there are no unmet requirements from neighbouring local planning authorities in Dorset, South Somerset and Wiltshire in terms of key issues such as housing, employment land and infrastructure provision; and - sets out a vision for how North Dorset and the places within it should develop over the next 15 years, together with objectives to help achieve this vision and address the issues facing the District now and in the future.
+- 2.1 North Dorset is a rural district of 61,000 hectares.
+It is the most northern district in Dorset and its neighbouring local authority areas are: - East Dorset District to the east; - West Dorset District to the west; - Purbeck District to the south; - Wiltshire Unitary to the north east; and - Somerset County and South Somerset District to the north-west. - 2.2 The 2011 Census figures show that the resident population was 68,600 with just over 50% of the population living in the four main market towns of: - Blandford (Forum and St Mary) (11,836); - Gillingham (11,756); - Shaftesbury (7,314); and - Sturminster Newton (4,292). - 2.3 The District's population has grown by 10.8% (6,700) over the last 10 years with most of this growth being focused around the four main market towns. - 2.4 This chapter explains the context within which the planning policies for the District and the places within it have been developed.
+It: - summarises the main spatial characteristics of North Dorset, how it interacts at a sub-regional level and functions at a more local level; - identifies the issues and challenges facing the District; and - sets out a vision for how North Dorset and the places within it should develop over the next 15 years, together with objectives to help achieve this vision and address the issues facing the District now and in the future.